alfowin/NETWORKWALKS-B083-WK3-CYBERSECURITY-PASSWORD-CRACKING-WITH-JTR-/README.md

 | PDF Target 3 | `1qaz2wsx` | Cracked |

 Upon successful recovery, each password was used to decrypt its respective PDF file, revealing the confirmation in the encrypted file.

+KEY SECURITY TAKEAWAY

+Weak Passwords:  Passwords such as `password1` or simple predictable strings are vulnerable to rapid dictionary and wordlist-based offline attacks.

+Encryption Strength: Even when strong underlying encryption standards, overall file security is entirely dependent on the entropy and length of the user-chosen password.

+Defense-in-Depth: Organizations should enforce strict password complexity policies, implement multi-factor access controls, and avoid sharing sensitive documents protected by easily guessable credentials.

+ LIABITITY DISCLAIMER!
+The tools, techniques, and methodologies detailed in this repository are intended for educational purposes, authorized security testing, and completion of coursework for the Networkwalks Cybersecurity program.
+The author assumes no liability for the misuse of this information.*